-Besides saving time, it can be nice not to have to go through the issue of lacing every day.
-With these tips, you’re able to make your life just a little bit simpler.
+Besides saving time, it can be nice not to have to go through the issue of lacing shoes every day.
+With these methods for lacing shoes tips, you’re able to make your life just a little bit simpler.
 In the end, who doesn’t want that kind of convenience?